 He just wrote the following in an editorial published by Bloomberg:

 Policy makers and voters often express concern about the level of the federal deficit, which topped $1 trillion last year, and the national debt, now more than $23 trillion.
-But, unlike a household that owes money to a bank, the U.S. government has the ability to tax its creditors.
+But, unlike a household that owes money to a bank, the U.S. government can tax its creditors.
 This power means that the federal government can afford any level of debt that is owed to American taxpayers.

 There you have it.
 Government can tax Americans for whatever is needed.